The information on this page was reviewed and approved by

 The procedure typically takes between 30 to 90 minutes.

-In both instances, biopsy and surgical results will likely be shared with you when they are available.
+In both instances, biopsy and surgical results will likely be shared with you when they are available, likely at your next outpatient appointment.

 There are many benefits of laparoscopy versus open surgery, including less pain, a faster recovery time and a lower risk of infection.
 The amount of time you have to stay in the hospital is typically shorter when you have laparoscopic surgery, and because the incisions made to perform a laparoscopy are so small, your scars may be much less noticeable.

 While laparoscopy is less invasive than open surgery, it can take longer to perform.
 The longer you’re under anesthesia, the greater the risk of complications, which can take weeks after surgery to show up.
-Complications may include:
+Complications of either a laparoscopy or open surgery may include:

 If you experience signs of serious complications such as chest pain, breathing difficulties, a fever that won’t go away, or you’re coughing up blood, contact your care team immediately.